rschuiling/unraid-templates/README.md

 # unraid-templates
-Unraid templates for the Community App Store
+Some Unraid templates for the Community App Store

+Now working on a template for the promising project Mail Archiver.